russellwhitaker/uap-clj/README.md

 Time taken: 0.123 seconds, Fetched: 1 row(s)
 ```

-Now you have a data source set up for use in useragent analysis:
+Finally, you have a data source set up for use in useragent analytics:

 ```bash
 hive> select * from processed_useragent limit 10;